quentinwarnant/quentinwarnant.github.io/content/projects/other/Unreal Engine/index.md

 ---

 ### Role
-Regular contributor to Epic Game's Github depot with improvements, extensions and fixes.
+I'm a regular contributor to Epic Game's Github depot with improvements, extensions and fixes as well as through direct discussions with the development team.

 #### Contributions: